BMW-InnovationLab/BMW-HemiStereo-API/README.md

 ##### /single_shot (POST)

 Returns a picture captured by the camera.
 This is a raw image, hence no objects are labeled yet.
+Moreover, this endpoint saves the name (which is a datetime stamp) and the distance map of the image in a data.json file for later use.

+*Note that there is a watcher.py file that listens to the directory in which the images are being saved.
+It detects any change made in the directory: so if an image is deleted, its information will be automatically removed from the data.json file.*

 ![](/docs/singleshot.gif)

+##### /single_shot/distance_map (POST)

+This endpoint returns and saves the raw image with its distance map.

+##### /set_threshold (POST)

+Allows the user to manually calibrate the camera in terms of textureness threshold.

 ##### /detect (POST)